nmcteam/drupal-theme/README.md

 ### Download theme

-Download or clone this repository into your Drupal site directory, usually located in your project's `public/sites/` directory.
+Download or clone this repository into your Drupal themes directory, usually located at `public/sites/all/themes/`.
 Rename the theme folder using the same short name used for the `theme.info` file described next.

 ### Update `theme.info`